In managing a child on mechanical ventilation in the Assist/Control, Volume Control mode, how should the specialist increase minute ventilation?

 Study for the Kettering Neonatal/Pediatric Specialist (NPS) Exam.
 Use multiple choice questions and detailed explanations to prepare.
 Boost your confidence for the exam!

-In managing a child on mechanical ventilation in the Assist/Control, Volume Control mode, increasing the mandatory rate is the most effective way to increase minute ventilation.
-Minute ventilation (the total volume of gas entering and leaving the lungs per minute) is a product of both tidal volume and respiratory rate.
-In this mode, the ventilator delivers a set tidal volume with each breath, whether those breaths are initiated by the patient or the ventilator.
+Increasing minute ventilation in a child on mechanical ventilation in the Assist/Control, Volume Control mode is best achieved by increasing the mandatory rate.
+Minute ventilation is calculated as the product of tidal volume and the respiratory rate.
+In this mode, the ventilator automatically delivers a set tidal volume at a specified rate.
+By increasing the mandatory rate, more breaths are delivered per minute, which directly increases the overall minute ventilation.

 Subscribe